sunpy/ndcube/docs/tabular_coordinates.rst

 Tabular coordinates are useful when there is no mathematical description of the axis, or when it's a natural fit for the data you have.
 It's worth considering that tabular coordinates are generally not as polished as a functional transform in a WCS.
-Therefore, if possiible, building a functional WCS for your coordinate system is highly recommended.
+Therefore, if possible, building a functional WCS for your coordinate system is highly recommended.

 Tabular Coordinates and WCSes
 =============================